 German Lotto 6 aus 49 Review

 German Lotto, known within Germany as Lotto 6 aus 49 or simply Lotto 649, is by far the most popular lottery game in Deutschland.
 With minimum guaranteed jackpots that start at €1 million and total annual payouts in the billions of euros, German Lotto turns ordinary people into millionaires every single week.
 As a result, this bi-weekly draw has been attracting the attention of lottery players (just like you) from far outside Germany’s borders for years.
+In this German Lotto review, we'll see whether this is a game worth playing.

 German Lotto History